 We completed a quantitative review of the results from published studies that analyzed or documented specific ecosystem services of wetlands within agricultural landscapes.
-A list of 548 research articles published across ‘all years’ was generated in 2017 using the keywords ‘ecosystem service OR economic’ AND ‘agricultural wetlands OR agriculture AND wetlands’ in the database of ISI Web of Science and with the Environmental Valuation Reference Inventory.
+A list of 608 research articles published across ‘all years’ prior to May 2020 was generated using the keywords ‘ecosystem service OR economic’ AND ‘agricultural wetlands OR agriculture AND wetlands’ in the database of ISI Web of Science and with the Environmental Valuation Reference Inventory.

 A second quantitative review was conducted using the same search keywords on Google Scholar to update the list of published studies to 2020 which resulted in 60 additional papers.

-From these 608 papers, we examined each title and abstract to determine whether papers met the following criteria for inclusion in the meta-analysis: (i) measured quantifiable effects, ii) provided the extent of wetland acreage change, (iii) listed a study location, and (iv) referred to wetlands in an agricultural context.
-This screening process identified 192 papers, which were reviewed in full to determine whether they contained relevant and usable data on freshwater agricultural wetlands.
+From these 608 papers, we examined each title and abstract to determine whether papers met the following criteria for inclusion in the meta-analysis: (i) measured quantifiable effects, (ii) provided the extent of wetland acreage change, (iii) listed a study location, and (iv) referred to wetlands in an agricultural context.
+This screening process identified 192 papers, which were reviewed in full to determine whether they contained relevant and usable data on agricultural freshwater wetlands.
 Papers were excluded if they measured coastal wetlands, peatlands or constructed artificial wetlands for waste management systems; described ecosystem services in terms of general trends without quantifying effect(s); did not provide specific examples, and/or failed to clearly describe overall methodology or effect (size).
-Papers that did not provide sufficient data to indicate overall trends/patterns or did not provide sufficient detail about wetland ecosystem service values or did not provide acreage of wetlands under valuation or relevant information that could allow us to obtain wetland acreage information were also excluded.
-The review and coding processes were conducted by two people who are authors of this paper.
+Papers were excluded that did not provide (i) sufficient data to indicate overall trends/patterns, (ii) sufficient detail about wetland ecosystem service values or (iii) acreage of wetlands under valuation or relevant information that could allow us to obtain wetland acreage information. (review and coding processes were conducted by EA and EA)

-We compiled a database to index the remaining 45 papers.
+The final database consisted of 45 papers.
 Five papers were split into multiple entries since they reported multiple study locations across 10 countries.
-Based on this set of 45 papers, we recorded study locations, study coordinates (if not reported, Google Earth was used to identify the coordinates), study year(s) (if study year was not reported, publication year was used), wetland acreage, the method used to value ecosystem services, the ecosystem services measured, and quantifiable effects of wetlands and their economic value if they were provided.
-Ecosystem services were classified into two groups, regulating and provisioning ecosystem services, defined by Morris and Camino (2011).
-We converted all wetland values in other non-US dollar denominations to US dollars using the respective country’s exchange rate to the US$ at the time the study was conducted.
+Based on this set of 45 papers, we recorded geographic locations, study coordinates (if not reported, Google Earth was used to identify the coordinates), study year(s) (if study year was not reported, publication year was used), wetland acreage, the method used to value ecosystem services, the ecosystem services measured, and quantifiable effects of wetlands and their economic value when provided.
+Ecosystem services were classified into regulating and provisioning ecosystem services, following Morris and Camino (2011).
+We converted all wetland values to US dollars using the respective country’s exchange rate to the US$ at the time the study was conducted.
 All wetland values in US$/ha were converted to US$/ha/year by multiplying them by 365.
 Finally, we multiplied the wetland values by the ratio of the consumer price index of 2018 to the consumer price index of the year the study was conducted to convert all values to US$2018/ha/year.

 Carbon sequestration was estimated in tonnes C02/ha, and sequestration potential was then compared to values as determined by Canu et al. (2015).
 Local economic values (or geographically and economically similar ones) were used to determine the local monetary value of carbon sequestration.
 We are measuring possible benefits from carbon sequestration and acknowledge that these are maxima and would need to be offset by variable production of greenhouse gases.
 Converting wetlands to cropland may still be negative (i.e., produce even more GH gases) depending on the production system.
-Also, we did not include peatlands as we were focused on agricultural lands and not intact forests.
+Also, we did not include peatlands as we were focused on agricultural lands rather than forests.
 Again, we also did not report emissions in each study location because we were solely extracting the sequestration data calculated by the original study.